-An example of P2 Throughput and Power vs Time in shown in Figure 8.
+An example of P2 Throughput and Power vs Time in shown in Figure A.3.

-P2 shows the continuous and uninterrupted test flow in MiB/s from the start of the test to end of the test.
-The Ready Idle segment is power only and indicated by a dotted line.
+P2 shows the continuous and uninterrupted test flow in MiB/s from the start of the test to the end of the test.
+The Ready Idle segment shows only power, indicated by a dotted line.

-Figure 8 - Throughput and Power vs. Time
+Figure A.3 - Throughput and Power vs. Time